National Soil-Foundation-Structure Interaction (SoFSI) Laboratory

 The SoFSI facility will comprise:

-Construction is due to begin in 2018, with full operation by late 2020.
-Research funding is being established so that the laboratory will be fully active from 2021.
-Follow our progress in delivering this facility here.
+Planning permission has now been granted for the facility and site clearance works have been completed.
+Construction is due to begin in early 2019, with full operation by early 2021.
+Research funding is being established so that the laboratory will be fully active from mid 2021.

-For more information please contact Professor George Mylonakis.
+For more information please contact Professor Anastasio Sextos.